waltroloson/twitterbot/README.md

 TwitterBot is a bot that follows handles on a specified list according to the logic defined below.

-i.
-Follow handles on a specific list.
+1. Follow handles on a specific list.
-i.
-Track when they were last followed.
+1. Track when they were last followed.
-i.
-Not follow anyone followed in the past year.
+1. Not follow anyone followed in the past year.
-i.
-Not follow anyone already following my handle.
+1. Not follow anyone already following my handle.
-i.
-Unfollow the person after 30 days.
+1. Unfollow the person after 30 days.
-i.
-Limit follows per day to 50.
+1. Limit follows per day to 50.
-i.
-If already following a person that is not following my handle and they have not been followed in the past year, unfollow them and then re-follow them in 30 days.
+1. If already following a person that is not following my handle and they have not been followed in the past year, unfollow them and then re-follow them in 30 days.

 ### What are TwitterBot's implementation details? ###